rjlozano58/code-path-project-2/README.md

     [x] Use those div sections as the basis for CSS styling

+    Part 2

+        User Input

+            [x] The user can enter their guess in a box before seeing the flipside of the card

+            [x] Clicking on a submit button shows visual feedback about whether the answer was correct or incorrect

+        Moving Multiple Ways in the Card List

+            [x] A back button displayed on the card can be used to return to the previous card in a set sequence

+            [x] A next button displayed on the card can be used to navigate to the next card in a set sequence

 Required Features

     [x] The title of the card set and some information about it, such as a short description and the total number of cards are displayed